 Holiday time in Chestnut Hill

-Sunday, December 15th 5 – 6 pm GAMELAN MUSIC FROM BALI Enjoy traditional Gamelan music, including Balinese drumming, performed by Gamelan Semara Santi members and Professor Tom Whitman from Swarthmore College.
+GAMELAN MUSIC FROM BALI – Sunday, December 4 @ 4 – 5 PM.
+Enjoy traditional Gamelan music, including Balinese drumming performed by Gamelan Gita Santi members from our South Philly Indonesian community, led by Professor Tom Whitman from Swarthmore College.